From the publisher:

 THE NICKEL BOYS by Colson Whitehead.
 Anchor; Reprint edition (June 30, 2020).
 ISBN 978-0345804341.
 224 pages.

 This entry was posted on Monday, June 29th, 2020 at 8:49 AM and is filed under Book Reviews, Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.